-It May Be Time to Hire Another Receptionist
+It May Be Time to Hire An Additional Receptionist

 The receptionist’s role is possibly one of the most important supporting roles in a company.
 The receptionist is a company’s face, they are the first point of contact, and the first impression; an ambassador of sorts.
 They are the first line of defense for screening unwanted phone calls, and the first point of reference for new clients and other customer inquiries.

-While you may be thinking, well, I already have a receptionist from 9-5, it’s important to consider the value of hiring a new receptionist for early or after hours.
+While you may be thinking, well, I already have a receptionist from 9-5, it’s important to consider the value of hiring an additional receptionist for early or after hours.

 Karen Firestone, in an article for the Harvard Business Review, recently wrote about the perils of cost cutting for businesses, and sited a mistake she made when considering a receptionist’s request for early leave: